-International Leading Research is funded by KAKENHI (Multi-year Fund).
-Multi-year Funds are governed by laws and regulations including the "Act on Regulation of Execution of Budget Pertaining to Subsidies, etc." (Act no. 179 of 1955) with modifications, the "Basic Policy on the Management of the KAKENHI (Multi-year Fund) (Decision by the Minister of Education, Culture, Sports, Science and Technology)," and the "Procedures on the Handling of JSPS Grants-in-Aid for Scientific Research (KAKENHI (Multi-year Fund))" (Rule No. 19, 2011).
+KAKENHI (Multi-year Fund) are governed by laws and regulations including the "Act on Regulation of Execution of Budget Pertaining to Subsidies, etc." (Act no. 179 of 1955) with modifications, the "Basic Policy on the Management of the KAKENHI (Multi-year Fund) (Decision by the Minister of Education, Culture, Sports, Science and Technology)," and the "Procedures on the Handling of JSPS Grants-in-Aid for Scientific Research (KAKENHI (Multiyear Fund))" (Rule No. 19, 2011).